 The nuts and bolts

 Or rather, the club hammer, crowbar and the thin sliver of wood.
-You’ll need the slice of wood to place between the wall and the blade of the crowbar to prevent damage to the wall.
+You’ll need the slice of wood, that you can find on Cut My Plastic, to place between the wall and the blade of the crowbar to prevent damage to the wall.
 Put the thin end of the crowbar between the board and the sliver of wood and very carefully start levering the board away from the wall.
 If you come across any hard-to-remove areas, use the hammer to gently tap the crowbar.
 It’s tempting to go full-Hulk and just rip the whole thing off, but you’ll only regret it…

 If you find and pesky nails or screws…